-We commit to following an equitable process that provides transparency where possible and fosters understanding.
+We commit to following an equitable process that provides transparency where possible and fosters understanding and care.
 We also commit to safeguarding the privacy of individuals within our capacity.
-The process includes opportunities for dialogue across differences, where members of the Stetson community have a voice.
-We encourage all parties involved to be active participants.
+To learn more, click the links below and on our side menu.

 Please fill out one of the forms below to inform University staff of information regarding student concerns.
-Any immediate and emergency concerns can be directed to Stetson University Public Safety at 386-822-7300 (Deland campus) 24 hours a day/7 days a week.
+Any immediate and emergency concerns can be directed to Stetson University Public Safety at 386-822-7300 (Deland campus) 24 hours a day/7 days a week or 911 when appropriate.

 Report It Form